 Bearing Witness to Europe's Refugee Crisis - A. E. Stallings

 Thursday February 7, 2019 at 6:00 pm in 4th Floor Program Room

 As an American poet and translator who lives in Greece, A. E. Stallings will address Europe's refugee crisis and read from her work.
 She has published four books of original verse: Archaic Smile (1999), which won the Richard Wilbur Award; Hapax (2006), which won the Poet's Prize and the America Academy of Arts and Letters' Benjamin H. Danks Award; Olives (2012), a finalist for the National Book Critics Circle Award; and her most recent work Like (2018),published by Farrar, Straus and Giroux.
 Her verse translations of Lucretius's The Nature of Things (2007) and Hesiod's Works and Days (2018) are published by Penguin Classics.
 She was a 2011 MacArthur Foundation Fellow and is a member of the America Academy of Arts and Sciences.
-This event is co-sponsored by the Center for Humanities, the departments of Classics, English, and Writing.
+This event is co-sponsored by the Center for Humanities, Messina, and the departments of Classics, English, and Writing.
 Photograph courtesy of the John D. & Catherine T. MacArthur Foundation.

 Fighting for Peace and Justice: The Armenian Genocide Case Study - Anthony Barsamian

 Tuesday April 9, 2019 at 6:00 pm. in 4th Floor Program Room